PotentEngineer/potentengineer.github.io/_posts/2025-07-02-managing-endpoint-policies-for-the-enterprise.md

 These lessons, along with many others, have shaped the robust set of practices outlined below.
 Our teams apply these practices across multiple endpoint management tools to minimize risk, avoid impacting user experiences, and prevent outages.
 Whether we’re using Group Policy, Intune, ConfigMgr, JAMF, or other tools, these guidelines help keep everything running smoothly.

+# Summary
+This is a very lengthy post, but I did not want to separate it into multiple posts, so here is a summary of the major points.
+- Always test scripts and avoid modifying active production deployments to prevent outages.
+- Use lower environments that closely mirror production for safe testing.
+- Deploy policies gradually using pilots, rings, and maintenance windows; prioritize critical endpoints last.
+- Apply least privilege and separation of duties to minimize risk from human error.
+- Document all processes and metrics to ensure awareness and enforce standards.
+- Use change control (e.g., ITIL) to manage and simplify changes.
+- Automate repetitive or error-prone steps to reduce mistakes.
+- Inventory and analyze your environment before making changes; use multiple tools for complete visibility.
+- Only implement changes when truly necessary, using data to guide decisions.
+- Prepare all scripts, paperwork, and communications before implementation.
+- Validate changes thoroughly, ideally by a separate person, and use tools to confirm success across all targeted devices.

 # Environment setup
 ### Lower environments
 - Test, Dev, Staging, Int, QA - Whatever you want to call it, setup a lower environment.
 It is up to you whether you need one or many.